fridgecow/PebbleNotificationCenter-Watchapp/README.md

 Things that would be good:

 - making my aesthetic changes a configuration option, so that it doesn't conflict/compete with other options
+- making notification image not display in background: I like it, I want it, but scrolling 'up' to see it is weird and ugly.

 A great many thanks to matejdro for this amazing app!